mcdonaldbm/mcdonaldbm.github.io/_posts/2016-12-06-Exchange-Test-Part1.md

 	**Using Powershell Remoting, be able to control the remote computer**

 	Create the list of users and distribution lists I need to create in the exchange environment

-	*subtask -> keep said list so I could eventually remove all of the dummy users (this isn't MY test environment after all)

 	Actually create the entries in the GAL